Yifat Shasha-Biton: Academic and political career

 On 13 July 2020, she voted to reverse the government decision to shutter pools and gyms because of fears of contagion from the COVID-19 pandemic.
 Channel 12 reported that Likud coalition whip Miki Zohar told her: "You are finished in the Likud party."
 He added that she would be removed as chairwoman from the COVID-19 committee.
 However, Likud MK Gideon Sa'ar expressed his support for her and said decisions about closings should be made based on data and not because of threats.
 In December 2020, she announced that she would join Sa'ar's new party, New Hope.
 She was placed second on the list for the March 2021 elections and retained her seat in the Knesset as New Hope won six seats.

 On 13 June 2021, she was appointed as Minister of Education in the thirty-sixth government of Israel.
 She announced that she wished to implement changes in the school week so that high school students in Israel would study for five days a week, instead of six, and elementary school students would also study five days a week but with enrichment classes on Friday.
 Shasha-Biton stated that the proposed change would take time to implement.

 In 2021 Oded Goldreich was selected by an Israel Prize committee to win the Israel Prize in mathematics.
-After the Supreme Court voided Yoav Galant's decision to deny Goldreich the Israel Prize and ruled that the matter should be resolved by Shasha-Biton, in November 2021, she announced that she would block Goldreich from receiving the prize.
+After the Supreme Court voided Yoav Gallant's decision to deny Goldreich the Israel Prize and ruled that the matter should be resolved by Shasha-Biton, in November 2021, she announced that she would block Goldreich from receiving the prize.
 In an editorial, the Jerusalem Post wrote that Goldreich's "[c]alling for the boycott of professional colleagues ... is a red line that shouldn't be crossed".
 A Haaretz editorial said that Shasha-Biton's decision meant "the most prestigious prize awarded by Israel will not be the mark of scientific excellence but of loyalty to the government".

+On 12 October 2023, she was sworn in as a minister without portfolio following the outbreak of the Gaza war.
+She promptly resigned alongside the rest of New Hope on 25 March 2024.
+On 2 July, Biton announced her resignation from the Knesset and retirement from politics.